ISCA AWARDS 2025: Global IRTS

 Who are you/your organisation?

-How do you ensure visibility and raise awareness about your initiative/activity/tool?
+How do you ensure visibility and awareness of your project?

 Questions for the Role Model (Category 4)

-Describe the outstanding work and achievements of the nominee in promoting health and wellbeing among socially disadvantaged groups.
+Describe the outstanding work and achievements of the nominee in IRTS.

-How has the nominee made a significant impact on the lives of the socially disadvantaged through their initiatives or activities?
+How has the nominee made a significant impact on the lives of others through their initiatives or activities?

 What makes the nominee's work unique and deserving of recognition?

-How has the nominee demonstrated leadership, dedication and innovation in their efforts to improve the health and wellbeing of socially disadvantaged groups?
+How has the nominee demonstrated leadership, dedication, and innovation in the field of IRTS?

-We have designed a novel process that allows applicants to present their work in their own distinctive style while emphasising their strengths.
-Applicants have the freedom to determine the level of detail they consider necessary for their work to be evaluated.
-Moreover, they can provide supporting materials such as pictures, videos, and websites to enrich their applications.
+We have created a novel process for applying and evaluating submissions.
+This means that applicants can describe their work in their own way and focus on their strengths.
+Applicants decide how much information they deem necessary for their work to be assessed, and they can provide links to pictures, videos, and websites.

 APPLICATION AND SELECTION PROCESS?